FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 The container phpmyadmin should work, but if you have multiple containers use phpmyadmin, you might have issue.

-For me, I can't make phpmyadmin installed. so I just go to https://www.phpmyadmin.net/downloads/ to download and put it into **/src** to make it work.
+For me, I have many docker environment and can't make phpmyadmin installed. **(if you would like to help me, please feel free to create pull requests, many thanks :))** so I just go to https://www.phpmyadmin.net/downloads/ to download and put it into **/src**.
+It also works.

-Of cource, if you install phpmyadmin in this way, just comment / remove the phpmyadmin container in the docker-compose.yml file.
+Of cource, if you install phpmyadmin this way, remember to comment / remove the phpmyadmin container in the docker-compose.yml file.

 ### Create database